5.1. Pages and collections¶

 You find more information on how to edit artefacts on a portfolio page in the Edit content part.

 If the site administrator activated clean URLs, your portfolio pages have human-readable URLs which you can change to a certain extend.

-- When you are in the page edit mode, click on Edit title and description.
+When you are in the page edit mode, click the Settings button.

 Though you can change the URL to your page at any point, you shouldn’t do that because people who already know the URL to your page will not be able to access it anymore after you have changed it.